amr-jawwad/dragon-fruit/README.md

     * Robust to outliers and long-tailed distributions, which are prevalent according to [EDA](./exploration_notebooks/01_EDA.ipynb).
     * Advantageous in the case of many features (for feature sampling in bagging)
     * Though boosting sometimes has the risk of overfitting, **validation** was used to alleviate that, along with **early stopping**.
+    * Can easily tackle **class imbalance** using class weights, which was implemented as an option

 ## Evaluation and Results
 For evaluation, I was looking at: